hailelagi/hailelagi.com/content/hacks/thumbelina.md

 phoenix server - https://thumbelina.fly.dev/

-Thumbelina can be used to run a [distributed global image service](https://fly.io/docs/app-guides/run-a-global-image-service/), cluster with elixir, underneath it uses `image-rs`, alternative libraries like:
+Thumbelina can be used to run a [distributed global image service](https://fly.io/docs/app-guides/run-a-global-image-service/), cluster with elixir, underneath it uses `image-rs`, if trying to run in production consider alternative libraries like:
 - https://github.com/h2non/imaginary
 - https://github.com/imazen/imageflow (with the elixir binding)
 - https://github.com/akash-akya/vix